The Lost One: A Life of Peter Lorre

 For AIP, it was horror first, comedy second.
 For Lorre, however, it

-appreciation of a Poe purist against the opportunity to inject humor into
+the appreciation of a Poe purist against the opportunity to inject humor

-tremendous following,” said Moritz.
-“They still play and play
+had a tremendous following,” said Moritz.
+“They still play

-and play.”
-He believed that the films won’t ever go out of
+and play and play.”
+He believed that the films won’t ever

-style because there was something fun about them.
-That they (and the
+go out of style because there was something fun about them.
+That they

-actors who appeared in them) never took themselves too seriously explains
+(and the actors who appeared in them) never took themselves too

-their appeal: “Even with Vincent Price, he could jest about the
+seriously explains their appeal: “Even with Vincent Price, he could

-parts he played.
-He’d say, ‘I guarantee any three actors in
+jest about the parts he played.
+He’d say, ‘I guarantee any

-Hollywood would love to do what I’m doing.
-The fact is that
+three actors in Hollywood would love to do what I’m doing.
+The

-I’m having fun and I can ham it up and the people are with
+fact is that I’m having fun and I can ham it up and the people are

 So too were they with Peter Lorre.